Syomus/ProceduralToolkit/README.md

 * Cylinder, Dodecahedron, FlatSphere, Hexahedron...: Mesh generators that can be configured via the inspector.

 ### Drawing
-An example showing the usage of DebugE, GLE and GizmosE.
+Three identical shapes made with three different methods: DebugE, GLE and GizmosE.

 ### Clipper
-Examples showing the usage of PathClipper and PathOffsetter.
+A simple example demonstrating the api's of PathClipper and PathOffsetter.

 ### Tessellator
 An example showing the usage of Tesselator.

 ### StraightSkeleton
-An example showing the usage of StraightSkeletonGenerator.
+An StraightSkeletonGenerator example showing how you can generate a straight skeleton from a polygon and use the result.

 ### Examples/Resources
 UI prefabs and the skybox material used in examples.